19 Years and Counting: ‘A Sole Team for Vickie’ Treads Many Miles for the Cure

 When asked the team’s captain, Phil Byrd, what motivates him to stay involved, he said, “It’s simple.
 I made a commitment to my sister Vickie to keep A Sole Team for Vickie alive until a cure for breast cancer is found.”

 Besides their incredible fundraising, Dennis and Phil’s team is also known for their Corn Hole for Cancer activity on Race day.
-Join in this fun and throw some bags at this year’s Race.
+Race attendees are invited to connect when they join the fun, throw bags, and help raise more dollars for the cures.

-Here’s more from Team Captain Phil Byrd on his 18 year experience with Susan G. Komen NCTC and our annual Triangle Race for the Cure.
+Here’s more from Team Captain Phil Byrd on his 19-year experience with Susan G. Komen NCTC and our annual Triangle Race for the Cure.

-How did you first become involved with Komen?
+How did you first become involved with Susan G. Komen?

-What was your first impression of the Race?
+What was your impression of your first Race?

 What has surprised you most about being involved with the Race?